--(a)-Study-and-review-all-appropriate-issues related to the administration of the criminal justice system in rural Nevada-with respect to offenses involving domestic violence, including, without

-(b) With the assistance of the Court Administrator, based upon the study and review conducted pursuant to paragraph (a), prepare and submit a report of its findings and recommendations to the Director of the Legislative Counsel Bureau, on or before February 1 of-each-odd-numbered-year, for-transmittal-to-the-next-regular session of the Legislature.
-In preparing the report, the Council shall solicit comments and recommendations from district judges, municipal-judges and justices of the peace in rural Nevada and include in its report, as a separate section, all comments and recommendations that are received by the Council.

-3.]
-The [Council] Committee may apply for and accept gifts, grants, donations and contributions from any source for the purpose of carrying out its duties pursuant to [this section-] NRS 228.470.
-Any money that the |Council| Committee receives pursuant to this [subsection] section must be deposited in and accounted for separately in the Account for Programs Related to Domestic Violence created pursuant to NRS 228.460 for use by the [Council]

-Committee in carrying out its duties.

-Sec.
-7. NRS 228,495 is hereby amended to read as follows:

-228.495 1.
-The Attorney-General Committee may forganize or spensor one or more multidisciplinary teams to review the death of the victim of a crime that constitutes domestic violence pursuant to NRS 33.018 if a court or an agency of a local government does not organize or sponsor a multidisciplinary team pursuant to NRS 217.475 or if the court or agency requests the assistance of the [Attorney General.]
+- (a) Study and review all appropriate issues related to the administration of the criminal justice system in rural Nevada with respect to offenses involving domestic violence, including, without limitation, the availability of counseling services; and - (b) With the assistance of the Court Administrator, based upon the study and review conducted pursuant to paragraph (a), prepare and submit a report of its findings and recommendations to the Director of the Legislative Counsel Bureau, on or before February 1 of each odd numbered year, for transmittal to the next regular session of the Legislature.
+In preparing the report, the Council shall solicit comments and recommendations from district judges, municipal judges and justices of the peace in rural Nevada and include in its report, as a separate section, all comments and recommendations that are received by the Council. - -3.]
+The [Council] Committee may apply for and accept gifts, grants, donations and contributions from any source for the purpose of carrying out its duties pursuant to [this section.]
+NRS 228.470.
+Any money that the [Council] Committee receives pursuant to this [subsection] section must be deposited in and accounted for separately in the Account for Programs Related to Domestic Violence created pursuant to NRS 228.460 for use by the [Council] Committee in carrying out its duties. - Sec.
+7. NRS 228.495 is hereby amended to read as follows: - 228.495 1.
+The [Attorney General] Committee may [organize or sponsor one or more multidisciplinary teams to] review the death of the victim of a crime that constitutes domestic violence pursuant to NRS 33.018 if a court or an agency of a local government does not organize or sponsor a multidisciplinary team pursuant to NRS 217.475 or if the court or agency requests the assistance of the [Attorney General.]
 Committee.
-In addition to the review of a particular case, In multidisciplinary team organized or sponsored by the [Attorney General pursuant to this section] Committee shall:

-(a) Examine the trends and patterns of deaths of victims of

-crimes that constitute domestic violence in this State;

-(b) Determine the number and type of incidents the Iteam!
-Committee wishes to review;

-(c) Make policy and other recommendations for the prevention

-of deaths from crimes that constitute domestic violence;

-(d) Engage in activities to educate the public, providers of services to victims of domestic violence and policymakers concerning deaths from crimes that constitute domestic violence and strategies for intervention and prevention of such crimes; and constitute domestic violence.

-(e) Recommend policies, practices and services to encourage collaboration and reduce the number of deaths from crimes that
+In addition to the review of a particular case, [a multidisciplinary team organized or sponsored by] the [Attorney General pursuant to this section] Committee shall: - (a) Examine the trends and patterns of deaths of victims of crimes that constitute domestic violence in this State; - (b) Determine the number and type of incidents the {team} Committee wishes to review; - (c) Make policy and other recommendations for the prevention of deaths from crimes that constitute domestic violence; - (d) Engage in activities to educate the public, providers of services to victims of domestic violence and policymakers concerning deaths from crimes that constitute domestic violence and strategies for intervention and prevention of such crimes; and - (e) Recommend policies, practices and services to encourage collaboration and reduce the number of deaths from crimes that constitute domestic violence.